digitalbazaar/eslint-config-digitalbazaar/README.md

 1. `eslint-config-digitalbazaar`: Base rules for both node and the browser.
 2. `eslint-config-digitalbazaar/jsdoc`: Rules for JSDoc for both node and the browser.
 3. `eslint-config-digitalbazaar/module`: Rules for modules for both node and the browser.
-4. `eslint-config-digitalbazaar/vue`: Rules for Vue 2 projects and browser only.
+4. `eslint-config-digitalbazaar/vue`: Rules for Vue projects and browser only.
-5. `eslint-config-digitalbazaar/vue3`: Rules for Vue 3 projects and browser only.

 ## Installation